Famous cities in Italy list. The best cities in Italy - map of Italy with cities in Russian, the most beautiful, large Italian cities

 Where did Romeo and Juliet live?

 Of course, Perugia is far from the most famous Italian city, but it is one of the most ancient settlements in the world.
 It is first described in chronicles created in the 9th century BC.
-The city, which survived many buildings, is famous for its history, full of bright events that can be studied in any of the local museums.
+The city, which has survived many buildings, is famous for its history, full of colorful events that can be studied in any of the local museums.

-The grandeur of Genoa
+The Greatness of Genoa

 In ancient times, Genoa retained its status as an important port hub for centuries, being located on the northwestern Italian coast.
-Trade flourished in this city, the standard of living of its inhabitants almost always remained high.
+Trade flourished in this city, and the standard of living of its inhabitants almost always remained high.

 What is known about Turin